 At any prompt, after the beep, you can say "Cancel" and you will be returned to the main menu.

-You can also press the or (GVR buttons when the

-system is listening for a command and be returned to the main or previous menu.
+You can also push the \checkmark or @ button on your steering wheel when the system is listening for a command and be returned to the main or previous menu.